pedrocwb/mle-similarity-search/README.md

 	3.4 Start the application with Docker Compose.
 The docker compose spins up MinIO, Quickwit, ClickHouse and the Datazeit API.

+## Application Logs

+The application logs will all be recorded in the file `datazeit-api.log` saved in the project root directory.

 ## Application Improvements

 Due to time constraints, the current application presents some performance issues that should be addressed if we ever want to deploy this project into a production environment.